intentor/adic/README.md

 ## <a id="performance"></a>Performance

-*Adic* was created with performance in mind, using internal cache to minimize the use of [reflection](http://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) (which is usually slow), ensuring a good performance when resolving and injecting into objects, allowing the container to resolve a 1.000 objects in 0.002s and a 1.000.000 in 2s <sup><a href="#about-performance-tests">\*</a></sup>.
+*Adic* was created with performance in mind, using internal cache to minimize the use of [reflection](http://en.wikipedia.org/wiki/Reflection_%28computer_programming%29) (which is usually slow), ensuring a good performance when resolving and injecting into objects, allowing the container to resolve a 1.000 objects in 0.002s and a 1.000.000 in 2s <a href="#about-performance-tests">\*</a>.

 To maximize performance, always bind all types that will be resolved/injected on the <a href="#quick-start">ContextRoot</a>, so *Adic* can generate cache of the objects and use that information during runtime.